The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Baltimore, MD

 English, Bengali, Hindi, Marathi

 I am a pediatric neurologist with expertise in epilepsy and electroencephalography (EEG).
 My clinical and research interests include genetics of epilepsy, medical management of patients with intractable epilepsy and presurgical evaluation of patients who are candidates for epilepsy surgery.
 Dr. Gupta is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-His top areas of expertise are Seizures, Benign Rolandic Epilepsy, Rett Syndrome, Lennox-Gastaut Syndrome (LGS), and Thrombectomy.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Benign Rolandic Epilepsy, Rett Syndrome, Lennox-Gastaut Syndrome (LGS), and Thrombectomy.
+Dr. Gupta is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Progressive Myoclonic Epilepsy